yt-project/yt/doc/source/developing/releasing.rst

   version numbers to zero.
 If it ever happens, version ``5.0.0`` will be a major release.

 The job of doing a release differs depending on the kind of release.
 Below, we describe the necessary steps for each kind of release in detail.
+Several of the following steps require that you have write privileges for the main yt GitHub repository (if you're reading this, you probably already do).

 Prepping Release Notes
 ~~~~~~~~~~~~~~~~~~~~~~

 Before starting the release process, it's useful to create a draft of a GitHub release.
 Doing this
 at the start lets you share the upcoming release notes with other developers before the release
 actually happens.
-To do so, go to
+To create a new draft release, go to
 https://github.com/yt-project/yt/releases and click "Draft a new release".
 Use the version tag
 as the release title (e.g., ``yt-4.4.1``).
 For the target tag, enter the tag that you will use
 (see  :ref:`tagging-a-release-release`) and select the branch from which the release will be cut.

 Now it's time to generate some release notes.
 To get a nice starting point, try using the ``uv`` script
 `draft_yt_release_notes.py <https://gist.github.com/chrishavlin/248adea4296abb7bcdbaac952f304cf0>`_
 and copying the output into the new draft release.
-This script will pull all the issues and pull requests that have been tagged to a specified GitHub
+This script will pull all the issues and pull requests
-milestone and do some initial categorizing to produce a decent draft for release notes.
-It will still
+that have been tagged to a specified GitHub milestone and do some initial categorizing to produce a decent
-need some manual attention: update the release summary text, add any highlights if desired, add PRs that
+draft for release notes.
+It will still need some manual attention: update the release summary text,
-are missing.
-At present, you'll also need to manually sort the frontend-specific changes by frontend
+add any highlights if desired, add PRs that are missing.
+At present, you'll also need to manually sort the
-to match previous release notes.
+frontend-specific changes by frontend to match previous release notes.

 Click "save" at any point to save a draft.
 Do NOT publish the draft yet.